PRTG Manual: Remote Probes and Multiple Probes

-- Secured services on Mail Server and Web Server using Remote Probe 3 and Remote Probe 4 installed directly on these servers.
+- Secured services on mail server and web server using remote probe 3 and remote probe 4 installed directly on these servers.

 - Public services on the internet using any of the probes.

-If you run PRTG in a cluster installation, remote probes also connect to your failover node(s) in addition to the master node and send monitoring data.
-This works as described above for a single PRTG server.
-If your master node fails, you can still see monitoring data on your failover(s).
-You can define the Cluster Connectivity of each probe in its Administrative Probe Settings.
+If you run PRTG in a cluster, remote probes also connect to all cluster nodes and send monitoring data.
+This works as described above for a single PRTG core server.
+If the master node fails, you can still see monitoring data on the failover nodes.
+You can define the Cluster Connectivity of each probe in the probe's settings, section Administrative Probe Settings.

 Whenever you install a new version of PRTG on the PRTG core server, all remote probes automatically download and install the updated version as soon as they reconnect to the updated PRTG core server.